gergelyk/weather-data-aggregator/README.md

 Agregates data from meteo stations.
 Full stack app.
 Provides web UI and public API.

-This project is part of a bigger one: [retro-clock](https://github.com/gergelyk/retro-clock)
+API is source of the data for this IoT project: [retro-clock](https://github.com/gergelyk/retro-clock)

 ![](docs/screenshot.png)